Software Development & Linux Porting for Smart PDU with Open-Source Solutions

 2. Software Development

-In the first development phase, the team focused on porting the Linux operating system to control the PDU and porting the OS to the Microchip Cortex-A5 microprocessor using the Isar database.Â
+First, the team ported the Linux operating system to control the PDU and ported the OS to the Microchip Cortex-A5 microprocessor using the Isar database.Â

 - Google protocol buffer for organising interprocess communication between software and hardware components;Â